kitnil/awesome/README.md

 ## C++

+- [LeetCodeAnimation](https://github.com/MisterBooo/LeetCodeAnimation) - Demonstrate all the questions on LeetCode in the form of animation.（用动画的形式呈现解LeetCode题目的思路）
 - [kbd-audio](https://github.com/ggerganov/kbd-audio) - Tools for capturing and analysing keyboard input paired with microphone capture
 - [hardware-effects](https://github.com/Kobzol/hardware-effects) - Demonstration of various hardware effects.
 - [imgcat](https://github.com/eddieantonio/imgcat) - It's like cat, but for images.